 Despite the above list, you may be able to make a disclosure to a journalist or parliamentarian that still qualifies for protection in certain discrete instances.
-We suggest that, before making a public interest disclosure or emergency disclosure, you contact Cecile Cooper, Company Secretary +61 0407235566 or an independent legal adviser to ensure you understand the criteria for making this disclosure in a way that qualifies for protection under the Corporations Act.
+We suggest that, before making a public interest disclosure or emergency disclosure, you contact Edward Forsyth on

+Edward.forsyth@blackmores.com.au or +61 411 653 372 or an independent legal adviser to ensure you understand the criteria for making this disclosure in a way that qualifies for protection under the Corporations Act.

-Public interest disclosures
+5.5 Public interest disclosures